ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

 How do you access the BIM from outside Revit?
 With the Revit API it is easy to access the outside world from *within* Revit.
 Sometimes you want to write software that needs to read a schedule from a `.rvt` document - from *outside* of Revit.

+As an example, say you have a shell script that reads in schedule data from a Revit document and saves it to a CSV file.

-Well… one way would be to have Revit act as a web server, say, http://localhost:8080.
+One way to solve this is to have Revit act as a web server, say, http://localhost:8080.
 You could then use curl:

 ```
 curl http://localhost:8080/schedules/my_schedule_name.csv > my_local_file_name.csv